 How Long Do Dental Implants Last?

-High quality implants can last decades or even a lifetime with proper care and maintenance.
+High-quality implants can last decades or even a lifetime with proper care and maintenance.
 The titanium posts integrate permanently with your jawbone through osseointegration, creating foundations as strong or stronger than natural tooth roots.
 While the implant itself is designed to last indefinitely, the crown or bridge attached to it may need replacement after 10 to 15 years due to normal wear.
 Factors affecting longevity include your oral hygiene practices, regular professional maintenance, overall health, and lifestyle habits like smoking.
 During regular checkups at our Upper West Side dental practice, we monitor your implants and surrounding tissues to ensure continued health.
 Most patients who maintain good oral health and attend routine appointments enjoy their dental implants for life without complications.

 Are Dental Implants Painful?